tommed/mycucumber/README.md

 There are a number of different implementations (as we are indeed all individual snowflakes), so to avoid anyone feeling left out, check out the overloads on `.Using` for more info.

-Here is just one method for using MyCucumber:
+Below is just one method for using MyCucumber.
+Notice how all the arguments wrapped in curly braces are passed automatically into to your delegate converted to the correct type - Enums, human booleans and anything that supports `IConvertible`.
+You're most welcome.

 ```csharp
 [TestClass]